Hard-Boiled Wonderland and the End of the World: Influences

 Murakami has often referred to his love of Western literature and particular admiration for hard-boiled pioneer Raymond Chandler.
-The Hard-Boiled Wonderland narrative owes much to American hard-boiled detective fiction, as well as to science fiction and cyberpunk, but the book does not belong in any of those categories.
+The Hard-Boiled Wonderland narrative owes much to American hard-boiled detective fiction, as well as to science fiction and cyberpunk.

-The End of the World narrative has much in common with The Castle by Franz Kafka.
-Both deal with newcomers to strange villages who are both intrigued and horrified by the behavior of the villagers.
-The image of losing one's shadow when approaching the end of the world is found in Knut Hamsun's 1898 novel Victoria.
-The same idea appeared earlier, in both the 1814 story of "Peter Schlemihls wundersame Geschichte" ("Peter Schlemihl's Remarkable Story") by Adelbert von Chamisso and the 1847 fairy-tale The Shadow by Hans Christian Andersen.
-The theme of the human brain storing encrypted data is found in William Gibson's 1981 short story Johnny Mnemonic, but in interviews Murakami says this was not an influence.
-The theme of dream hacking is found in Roger Zelazny's 1966 novella The Dream Master.

 Critical reception

 Hard-Boiled Wonderland and the End of the World was awarded the Tanizaki Prize in 1985.
-The novel has received critical acclaim both domestically and internationally, receiving praise from literary critics published in magazines such as The Japan Times, Publishers Weekly, and Kirkus Reviews.
-It has been cited by filmmaker Rian Johnson as one of his favorite science fiction books and an influence on his 2012 film Looper.
+The novel has received critical acclaim both domestically and internationally, receiving praise from literary critics published in magazines such as The Japan Times.
+Kirkus Reviews wrote that it was "One of those rare postmodern novels that is as intellectually profound as stylistically accomplished, by a writer with a bold and original vision."
+Publishers Weekly said "Murakami's ingenuity and inventiveness cannot fail to intoxicate; this is a bravura performance."

 Jay Rubin, who has translated many of Murakami's later works into English, said that Hard-Boiled Wonderland and the End of the World is his favorite Murakami novel and that it "is just a shock after reading the black and white, autobiographical fiction that is such the norm in Japan."
-Murakami himself stated that Hard-Boiled Wonderland and the End of the World is his favorite among the books he wrote.
+Murakami himself stated that Hard-Boiled Wonderland and the End of the World is typical of his style.

+A Companion to Crime Fiction describes Hard-Boiled Wonderland and the End of the World as a 'metaphysical detective story', comparing it with Kobo Abe's Inter Ice Age 4 and Andrew Crumey's Mobius Dick, 'linking apocalyptic science fiction and metaphysical detective/mystery stories through antiphonal narratives, alternating "science" and "mystery" to yield reciprocal modes of displacement.'

+In The New York Times, Paul West found that the novel needed "more emotion" and "fobs us off with generics and categories" rather than seriously developing "his thematic material".

 Influences in other works

-The End of the World narrative was one of the inspirations for Yoshitoshi Abe's Haibane Renmei, originally produced as a manga and later adapted as an anime series.
+The End of the World narrative was one of the inspirations for Yoshitoshi Abe's Haibane Renmei, originally produced as a dōjinshi manga and later adapted as an anime series.
 Both works feature a city that people are not allowed to leave, with a wall, a river, a library, and a clock tower.